-Toxic Gas Leaks

-Volcano Eruptions

-Nuclear Accident or Incident

-Hijacking Incidents

-Aircraft Accident Sites at the discretion of the FAA
+Toxic Gas Leaks Volcano Eruptions Nuclear Accident or Incident Hijacking Incidents Aircraft Accident Sites at the discretion of the FAA

 2. 14 CFR Section 91.137 (a) (2) - To provide a safe environment for the operation of disaster relief aircraft.
-This is the most common of the TFR(s) being utilized by land management agencies that deal with wild land fires.
+This is the most common of the TFR(s) being utilized by land management agencies that deal with wildland fires.

 Our TFR(s) over our fires will more than likely be issued under this paragraph.
 Some of the common uses of this TFR are:

-Wild land fires utilizing air resources Earthquakes, floods, tornadoes, hurricanes, etc. Aircraft accident sites
+Wildland fires utilizing air resources Earthquakes, floods, tornadoes, hurricanes, etc. Aircraft accident sites ever, issued by the FAA.

-3. 14 CFR Section 91.137 (a) (3) - Issued to prevent unsafe congestion of sight seeing aircraft above an incident or event which may generate a high degree of public interest.
+3. 14 CFR Section 91.137 (a) (3) - Issued to prevent unsafe congestion of sightseeing aircraft above an incident or event which may generate a high degree of public interest.
 This TFR is rarely used, except for some sporting events or accident sites.
-Agencies have attempted to get this type of TFR for prescribed burning and other management activities, but are rarely, if ever, issued by the FAA.
+Agencies have attempted to get this type of TFR for prescribed burning and other management activities, but are rarely, if